NSIS-Dev/Documentation/Reference/GetKnownFolderPath.md

 # GetKnownFolderPath

-Get the path of a [known folder](Get the path of a known folder.
-The error flag is set and the output variable is empty if the call fails or the `knownfolderid` guid is not available.
-This function is only able to resolve known folders on Windows Vista or higher.).
+Get the path of a [known folder][1].
 The error flag is set and the output variable is empty if the call fails or the `knownfolderid` guid is not available.
 This function is only able to resolve known folders on Windows Vista or higher.

 ## Parameters